davidlmorris/debuggery/README.md

 ## Colour support

 In addition, optionally for serial monitors that support colour (like VSCode) you can set the colour to print, or use some variations of Debuggery.print to print text in colour.
 To print numbers you can use `setColour(ForegroundColour)` (note the Commonwealth spelling) or `setColour(ForegroundColour, BackgroundColour)` to turn of a colour, and `resetColour()` to change it back to default.
 The colours to be used can be found on the [ANSI escape code](https://en.wikipedia.org/wiki/ANSI_escape_code) wikipedia page.
+See [spelling](#spelling) below if you want to use color instead of colour (basically you can).

-These colours allowed:
+These colours are allowed:
 | FG | BG | Colour |
 |-----|-----|-----------------|
 | 30 |  40 |  Black   |